sdaqo/anipy-cli/docs/index.md

 A Little tool written in python to watch and download anime from the terminal (the better way to watch anime).
 This project's main aim is to create a enjoyable anime watching and downloading experience, directly in the terminal - your favorite place.

-**Features include: Seaonals mode, Anilist and MyAnimeList integration, custom post-download scripts, automatic remuxing, discord presence and many more!**
+**Features include: Seaonals mode, AniList and MyAnimeList integration, custom post-download scripts, automatic remuxing, discord presence and many more!
+You can even use your own files instead of online anime sites!**

 Since the version 3 rewrite this project is split into api and frontend, this makes it easy to integrate this into your project!